 Improve the measurement of national and cross-border e-commerce and of trade in ICT services and ICT-enabled services.

-Collaborate with the ICT industry to produce data that can support the planning needs of policy-makers for the promotion of the local ICT sector.

 Analyze the impact of e-commerce and e-business for countries, especially the least developed countries.

 Enhance the involvement of all e-business stakeholders in policy formulation and implementation

-Engage grass-roots practitioners and thought leaders in macro-level discussions on e-business, including through participatory technologies such as social media.
+Engage grass-root practitioners and thought leaders in nation-level discussions on e-business through various channels, including participatory technologies such as social media.

-Ensure the sustainability of e-business solutions by engaging users as well as local and global ecosystem players, in innovation processes from the early stages of design and testing.
+Ensure the sustainability of e-business solutions by engaging users as well as local and global ecosystem players in innovation processes from the early stages of design and testing.